 - Be professional - make sure your format and wording are clear and concise.
 Avoid using clipart and pictures.
 Keep it simple.

 - Focus on relevant information.
 Do not include personal information such as age, health, race, marital status or hobbies.

 - Proofread your resume several times.
 Have other people proofread as well.
 Visit Office of Academic and Career Services for a resume critique.

 Save your resume as a PDF before uploading it to a job posting system or emailing.
 This will ensure the document appears correctly for the viewer.

 - Keep the look of all your documents consistent.
 Use the same letterhead, font, and design that you have created for your resume.

 - Address your letter to the hiring manager.
 Greet the hiring manager/recruiter with "Dear Mr." or "Ms.", followed by his/her last name and a colon.
 Don't use the first name, even if you've met the recruiter before; it's unprofessional to be immediately informal.
-If you don't know the recruiter's name, contact EKU's Center for Career & Co-op to find out the name of the person.
+If you don't know the recruiter's name, contact EKU's Office of Academic and Career Services to find out the name of the person.

 - Do not send form letters.
 Tailor each letter to the company, department and, if possible, specific position.
 Clarify why you want to work at this particular company, and explain why you and the company are a good fit.